Rabbit-Proof Fence: Epilogue

 The film's epilogue shows recent footage of Molly and Daisy.
-Molly explains that Gracie has died and she never returned to Jigalong.
-Molly also tells us of her own two daughters; she and they were taken from Jigalong back to Moore River.
-She managed to escape with one daughter, Annabelle, and once again, she walked the length of the fence back home.
-However, when Annabelle was three years old, she was taken away once more, and Molly never saw her again.
+Molly explains that Gracie died before she could ever return to Jigalong.
+Molly says that she had two daughters.
+She and they were taken from Jigalong back to Moore River.
+She managed to escape with one daughter, her young Annabelle.
+She carried the girl much of the way along the length of the fence back home.
+However, Annabelle was taken away once more when she was three years old.
+Molly never saw her again.
 In closing, Molly says that she and Daisy "... are never going back to that place".